monolayer/monorepo/docs/guide/generated-types.md

 ## Optionality and nullability

  By default, columns have:
- - Nullable selects, inserts and updated.
+ - Nullable selects, inserts and updates.
  - Optional inserts and updates.

  Columns will have their optionality and nullability changed accordingly to the